According to the AAA Foundation for Traffic, fatal crashes are up to 4 times higher at night than during the day!

 Sunglasses can be made polarized in a couple of different ways.
 The lens material can be designed in such a way, that it acts as a filter for bright lights.
 The cheaper and more common method of inducing polarization is to merely coat the sunglass with a polarizing film.
 Or you could even use naturally polarized materials to craft the lenses.

-If the lens material is polarized naturally or by artificial means, this polarization tends to be consistent and has lower risk of fading over time.
+If the lens material is polarized naturally or by artificial means, this polarization tends to be consistent and has a lower risk of fading over time.

 Using a polarized film is the most common, as it is much easier and most effective to coat the lenses than to change the whole manufacturing process of the glass.
 However, this type of polarization usually tends to fade over time.